EvoEsports/EvoSC-sharp-documentation/docs/development/core/getting-started.md

 ## Booting up EvoSC#

 Go to the ``EvoSC`` directory, and run ``dotnet run``.
 This will compile the source code and run the Application.
-(If you want to build without running use ``dotnet build`` instead.
+If you want to build without running use ``dotnet build`` instead.
  __You will need to do that every time before starting EvoSC if you modified the code__, else the changes won't apply.

-If you are using the default docker-compose setup, you should be good to go and EvoSC# should be up and running!
+If you are using the default docker-compose setup in the EvoSC# repo readme, you should be good to go and EvoSC# should be up and running!
 EvoSC# is now up and running!
 Test it by connecting to the server: if there is a message with your login in the chat when connecting, everything should work.

 If you get any errors or using another docker-compose file you may need to edit the main.toml file in  ``EvoSC/config/main.toml`` to fit your needs or check the terminal for errors.